-- Why do we need to begin our lesson design with a firm goal based on the standards to support learning? - Why is it crucial to separate the goals from the means? - What are the best practices for helping students understand and become motivated to meet learning goals?
+- Why is it crucial to separate the goals from the means? - What are the best practices for helping students understand and become motivated to meet learning goals?

 - Lesson 1: Separating the Goal from the Means - Lesson 2: Teacher Clarity: Firm Goals and Success Criteria - Lesson 3: Engaging Learners with Firm Goals